Ahhh festival season how we’ve missed you so. A fabulous time to chill,

 drinks heaps of booze relax at your campsite, meet people and of course listen to some of your fave artists live.
 How blessed we truly are.

-And heading into the biggest festival of the year, there’s 30,000 odd thousand people descending on the Byron Bay campsite.
+And heading into the biggest period of live music, there’s tens of thousands of people visiting multiple camping festivals across the country.
 So no doubt many of you will be in the final stages of organising your bags, tents and

 Always Bring A Gazebo(s)

 Look whether it’s just you and a mate, or a group of ten plus, gazebos are a deadset must.
 Our Aussie heat and sun is leaving no prisoners, and you’re never actually going to spend much time in your tent.
 So make sure you buy one or bring one, and seriously a decent gazebo starts from around $60 at Bunnings, which means it’s never going to cost you guys much to get it sorted.